Renesas-EMEV2/Documentation/Kernel.md

 To build the Kernel, just do:

-	export CROSS_COMPILER=arm-eabi-  (or the prefix of your toolchain, if you use a different one) export ARCH=arm
+	export CROSS_COMPILE=arm-eabi-  (or the prefix of your toolchain, if you use a different one) export ARCH=arm
 	cd <kernel root dir>
 	make emev_Livall_JB_defconfig    (see below for other possible configurations)